-FORM DUE DATE: FEBRUARY 24, 2023
+FORM DUE DATE: FEBRUARY 27, 2024

-Failure to return the Preliminary Registration for by the deadline, February 24, 2023, will result in a school counselor selecting a schedule for you.
+Failure to return the Preliminary Registration for by the deadline, February 27, 2024, will counselor selecting a schedule for you.

-Course request changes will not be accepted after May 19, 2023.
-Changing a course due to the teacher assigned is not permitted at any time.
+Course request changes will not be accepted after May 20, 2024.
+Changing a course due to the teacher assigned is not